-(file-access-time path/port) procedure (file-access-time path/port follow?) procedure returns: the access time of the specified file (file-change-time path/port) procedure (file-change-time path/port follow?) procedure returns: the change time of the specified file (file-modification-time path/port) procedure (file-modification-time path/port follow?) procedure returns: the modification time of the specified file libraries: (chezscheme)

-path/port must be a string or port.
+(file-access-time math /mort) procedure (The access time pane/port) procedure (file-access-time path/port follow?) procedure returns: the access time of the specified file (file-change-time path/port) procedure (file-change-time path/port follow?) procedure returns: the change time of the specified file (file-modification-time $path/port$ ) procedure (file-modification-time path/port follow?) procedure returns: the modification time of the specified file path/port must be a string or port.
 If path/port is a string, the time returned is for the file named by the string, and the optional follow? argument determines whether symbolic links are followed.
 If follow? is true (the default), this procedure follows symbolic links; otherwise it does not.
 If path/port is a port, it must be a file port, and the time returned is for the associated file.
 In this case, follow? is ignored.